Fl4gu1z0wsky/CEH/README.md

 **Low-bandwidth attacks** - Attacks which are spread out across a long period of time or a large number of source IPs, such as nmap's slow scan, can be difficult to pick out of the background of benign traffic.
 An online password cracker which tests one password for each user every day will look nearly identical to a normal user who mistyped their password.

+**Heartbleed** - This is a security bug in the OpenSSL cryptography library, which is a widely used implementation of the Transport Layer Security (TLS) protocol.
+It results from improper input validation (due to a missing bounds check) in the implementation of the TLS heartbeat extension.
+It is a buffer over-read vuln.

+**SSL/TLS Renegotiation Vulnerability** - It allows one part of an encrypted connection (the one taking place before renegotiation) to be controlled by one party with the other part (the one taking place after renegotiation) to be controlled by another.
+A MITM attacker can open a connection to an SSL server, send some data, request renegotiation, and, from that point on, continue to forward to the SSL server the data coming from a genuine user.

 ### Others

 **Side-channel** - This is an attack based on information gained from the implementation of a computer system.
 Timing information, power consumption, electromagnetic leaks or even sound can provide an extra source of information, which can be exploited.

 **Exploit Kits** - An exploit kit is simply a collection of exploits, which is a simple one-in-all tool for managing a variety of exploits altogether.
 Exploit kits act as a kind of repository and make it easy for users without much technical knowledge to use exploits.

+**Shellshock** - Also known as Bashdoor.
+It is a security bug in the Unix Bash shell.
+Shellshock could enable an attacker to cause Bash to execute arbitrary commands and gain unauthorized access to many Internet-facing services, such as web servers, that use Bash to process requests.

+**POODLE** - Padding Oracle On Downgraded Legacy Encryption - It is a man-in-the-middle exploit which takes advantage of Internet and security software clients' fallback to SSL 3.0.
+If attackers successfully exploit this vulnerability, on average, they only need to make 256 SSL 3.0 requests to reveal one byte of encrypted messages.

 ## :lock: SECURITY